IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

 - **Prioritize civil marriage services** in urban centers to address the high demand and streamline administrative processes.
 - **Enhance civil registry services in major urban areas** to manage consistently high demand efficiently.
-- **Extend civil registry operating hours during peak months**, especially December, to accommodate surges in marriage declarations.
 - **Align staffing and resource planning with observed seasonal and geographic trends** to improve administrative efficiency.
 - **Use less active months to conduct maintenance, staff training, and process improvements**, maximizing efficiency without impacting service delivery.
 - **Develop targeted promotions or incentives during low-activity months** to balance demand and support smaller vendors or venues.
-- **Encourage off-season weddings by highlighting benefits such as lower costs and availability**, helping to distribute workload more evenly throughout the year.
+- **Encourage off-season weddings April to October by highlighting benefits such as lower costs and availability**, helping to distribute workload more evenly throughout the year.